marix1993/IaC_terraform_orchestration/README_terraform_orchestration.md

 ![instance_running.png](file%2Finstance_running.png)

-6. 6.Use `terraform destroy` to terminate the VM
+6. Use `terraform destroy` to terminate the VM